 When the Joneses come home with that brand new car, it’s easy to get the urge to go out and buy a newer, nicer car yourself.

 That urge to keep up with the Joneses can easily snowball out of control; buying more, bigger, and “better stuff.”
-A study published in Science Daily found that money makes us happy when it improves our social standing with our peers.
+Studies suggest that when we feel like we can’t maintain the same standard of living as our peers, it makes us unhappy.

 Maybe the Smiths next door just remodeled their kitchen, and you decide it’s time to update your home too.
 Is this something that makes financial sense?

 If you consider spending $50,000 for “better stuff”, instead, take a look at how saving, rather than spending, that money could affect your long-term savings picture.

 In 20 years, that $50,000 could more than triple to over $160,000, if invested at a hypothetical 6%.